Modern Developer Tools

 - Use your school email address - this unlocks GitHub education benefits.

-Note: You can add multiple emails to your GitHub account later, or change this with the same command using a different email.
+Note: You can add multiple emails to your GitHub account later and/or change to another email after you graduate π©πΎβπ.

 -